viragoboy/Phone-Contacts-Service/README.md

 Project for my bootcamp

 ## Purpose of this application
-This application is designed to manage phone contacts similar to what is available in a smart phone.
+This application is designed to manage phone contacts similar to what is available in a smartphone.
 The user should be able to create new contacts, update those contacts and delete them.

-###Phone Contacts User Stories
+### Phone Contacts User Stories

 As a user I want to be able to create a new phone contact.